-Anyone directly affected by the way in which Healthwatch Stockton-on-Tees has carried out its functions can contact Healthwatch Stockton-on-Tees about their concerns or make a complaint under the Healthwatch Complaints Policy.
+Anyone directly affected by the way in which Healthwatch Stockton-on-Tees has carried out its functions can contact Healthwatch Stockton-on-Tees about their concerns or make a complaint under the Healthwatch Stockton-on-Tees Complaints Policy.

-If the complaint or concern is about Healthwatch England's functions or responsibilities then the complaint should be made directly to Healthwatch England using their Complaints Policy see www.healthwatch.co.uk.
+If the complaint or concern is about Healthwatch England's functions or responsibilities, then the complaint should be made directly to Healthwatch England using their Complaints Policy see Healthwatch complaints process.